Home

 Servlets

-Some CMS cannot run independently and need an additional application as a buffer between the CMS and the server app.
+Some CMS cannot run independently and need middleware: an additional application as a buffer between the CMS and the server app.
 Such an application is called a servlet, servlet container, or an application server, examples being Apache Tomcat and Zope.

 CMS using these are much more restricted in the type of servers and hosts they can be used on, and in many cases require a dedicated server; support is also likely to be more restricted and expensive.
 For this reason they are best avoided unless your enterprise has specific needs that can only be addressed by using one of these applications.
+The use of servlets is extensive in the world of Java-based

 Here is a list of application servers: